RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 $$

 Where:
-- $m$ is the number of DoFs of the robot is body in space (e.g., $m = 3$ if robot is constrained to move in translation only, such as so called planar robots, $m = 6$ for robots that can both translate and rotate in space).
+- $m$ is the number of DoFs of the robot's body in space (e.g., $m = 3$ if robot is constrained to move in translation only, such as so called planar robots, $m = 6$ for robots that can both translate and rotate in space).
 - $N$ is the number of links (including the frame).
 - $J$ is the number of joints.
 - $f_i$ is the number of DoFs permitted at each joint $i$.